werpu/tinydecscodegen/Readme.md

 ## Is this plugin usable already

 Yes definitely, I use it together with TinyDecorations and Angular 5+ in a bigger projects, so I am eating my own dogfood here.
-However the ui is bound to change, since it is very basic atm, and smaller bugs can be expected.
+However the ui is bound to change, since it is very basic atm.
+Also smaller bugs can be expected.

 However since I currently develop this project alone in my limited sparetime without any payment on it, I am glad that I do not have to many